Dear Tau Alumni & Parents,

 OFFICE NAME/EMAIL

-Grand aster: Michael Schultze
+Grand Master: Michael Schultze

 Grand Procurator: Levi Robinson